 NC701G

-You can identify these cameras from the distinctive small size and the small antenna.
+You can identify this cameras from its small size and small antenna.
 There is only one jack on the camera to allow for power to be supplied, because it sends the wireless signal to the silver receiver box.

 Battery powered trail camera